rocket-pool/RPIPs/assets/rpip-53/rewards-calculation-spec.md

 #### Major Updates

 - The rewards tree no longer represents an individual Rocket Pool node in each leaf node; this concept has been generalized to a **claimer** which has eligible rewards and can claim them from the system.
 A claimer *may or may not be* a registered Rocket Pool node.
-- The process for determining claimers and their rewards has been introduced as part of rewards calculation, in [Determining Claimers and Claimer Rewards](#determining-claimers-and-claimer-rewards) section.
+- The process for determining claimers and their rewards has been introduced as part of rewards calculation, in the [Determining Claimers and Claimer Rewards](#determining-claimers-and-claimer-rewards) section.

 #### Minor Changes